Memory-Efficient 2D/3D Shape Assembly of Robot Swarms: Methodology

 The set $\mathcal{N}_i^{\text{tree}}$ contains a leaf node identified through a tree search.
 Two distinct scenarios are considered for the tree search.
 First, if robot $i$ is inside the map but outside the target shape (e.g., robot 1 in Fig.~\ref{fig:overview}(c)), the search starts from the parent node of its current leaf node $l_i$ and proceeds downward, selecting at each depth the child node with the maximum attraction $\beta_n$, until a black leaf node is reached, which is highlighted in blue in Fig.~\ref{fig:overview}(c).
 Second, if robot $i$ is outside the map, the search begins from the root node and, at each depth, selects the nearest child node with $\beta_n > 0$, continuing downward until a leaf node is reached.

 The set $\mathcal{N}_i^{\text{virtual}}$ consists of virtual nodes defined on an exploration layer at depth $d_\text{max}$.
 These virtual nodes are generated dynamically through a subdivision strategy and removed afterward, thereby incurring no additional memory overhead.
 For each robot $i$, localization is performed at depth $d_\text{max}$, and a uniform grid of virtual nodes is generated within its sensing range $r_\text{sense}$.
 The color of each virtual node is then determined by checking whether it lies within a black leaf node in $\mathcal{N}_i^{\text{sense}}$.
 Then the virtual nodes occupied by each neighboring robot $j \in \mathcal{N}_i^\text{robot}$ are excluded, and the remaining black virtual nodes constitute $\mathcal{N}_i^\text{virtual}$.
-Here, $\mathcal{N}^\text{robot}_i$ contains all the neighboring robots located within $r_\text{sense}$ of robot $i$, and a virtual node is considered occupied if its distance to any neighboring robot is less than $r_\text{avoid}/2$.
+Here, a virtual node is considered occupied if its distance to any neighboring robot is less than $r_\text{avoid}/2$.
 An example of $\mathcal{N}_i^{\text{virtual}}$ for robot 6 is illustrated in Fig.~\ref{fig:overview}(c).

 The weight $\omega_n$ in Eq.~(\ref{eqn:v_form}) is defined as $s_n / \lVert \mathbf{p}_n - \mathbf{p}_i \rVert$ for $\eta_i > 1$, where $s_n$ denotes the area or volume of candidate node $n$.
 The factor $s_n$ is included in this regime because the candidate set consists of leaf nodes of varying sizes.
 In contrast, when $\eta_i \leq 1$, all virtual nodes are of equal size, and thus the weight depends solely on the distance.
 Here, $\omega_n$ is computed using a function $\phi(\lVert \mathbf{p}_n - \mathbf{p}_i \rVert / r_\text{sense})$, where $\phi(x)$ is defined as